MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-create-update-strategy.md

 ## Next steps

-Now that you have defined an update strategy, you can use it as part of a manual update run or an auto-upgrade profile.
+You can use an update strategy as part of a manual update run or an auto-upgrade profile.
 See:

 * [How-to: Upgrade multiple clusters using Azure Kubernetes Fleet Manager update runs](./update-orchestration.md).
 * [How-to: Automatically upgrade multiple clusters using Azure Kubernetes Fleet Manager](./update-automation.md).